 Federal Pell Grant

-The Federal Pell Grant is a need-based federal grant that does not have to be repaid.
-Eligibility is based on a student’s Expected Family Contribution (EFC), which is calculated when the student’s Free Application for Federal Student Aid (FAFSA) is processed.
+The Pell Grant is a need-based federal grant that does not have to be repaid.
+Eligibility is based on a student’s Expected Family Contribution as determined by the FAFSA.
 Pell Grants are only awarded to undergraduate students who have not yet earned a bachelor’s degree.
-To be considered for this grant, students must complete the FAFSA and NEC Application for Financial Aid and Scholarships annually.

 Federal Supplemental Educational Opportunity Grant (SEOG)

-SEOG is a need-based federal grant that does not have to be repaid.
-Recipients are selected in accordance with federal regulations, which require SEOG to be awarded to students with exceptional financial need, typically Federal Pell Grant recipients.
-To be considered for this grant, students must complete the FAFSA and NEC Application for Financial Aid and Scholarships annually.
+The SEOG is a need-based federal grant that does not have to be repaid.
+Recipients are selected in accordance with federal regulations, which require SEOG to be awarded to students with exceptional financial need.
+SEO Grants are only awarded to undergraduate students who have not yet earned a bachelor's degree.

 State grants are issued by the state in which the student permanently resides.
 An estimate of the grant may appear on the student’s award letter.
 However, the state agency will notify the student of actual award amounts, at which time adjustments to the student’s award letter may need to be made.
-State Grants do not typically need to be repaid.
-To be considered for a state grant, students must complete the FAFSA annually no later than the state deadlines posted on www.fafsa.ed.gov.
+State grants typically do not need to be repaid.

-The NEC Financial Aid Office is committed to helping students seek resources beyond the scope of federal and institutional financial aid programs.
-With this in mind, we have developed an outside/private scholarship page which lists several organizations that offer funding resources to students.
+We are committed to helping students seek resources outside of federal and institutional financial aid programs.
+With this in mind, we have developed an outside/private scholarship page which lists a variety of organizations that offer funding resources to students.